Eric-Dilcher/Kakuro-Solver/README.txt

 First Line: (integer representing number of rows) (integer representing number of columns)

-rows*columns number of lines, each with: if black box: (integer representing across value) (integer representing down value) {note: 0 0 if empty black square} if white box (integer -1).
-The lines represent the boxes of the puzzle from left to right, top to bottom.
+rows*columns number of lines, each with: if "clue" box: (integer representing across value) (integer representing down value) {note: 0 0 if empty clue box} if blank box (integer -1).

-Sample puzzles are included in the repository, and are named Kakuro*.txt.
-Currently, the program requires the puzzle files to be in the same directory as the bytecode.
+Each line in the file represents a box of the puzzle according to the order: left to right, top to bottom.

+Sample puzzles are included in the repository, and are named kakuro*.txt.
 Run the "Kakuro" bytecode to solve all included puzzles (Solutions printed to console).